infimalabs/space/A15/README.md

 extending beyond entertainment into scientific visualization, collaborative design, distributed simulation, robotics, and the broader architecture of spatial computing itself.

+# Glossary of Terms and Notation

+This glossary provides definitions for the specialized terminology and mathematical notation used throughout this manuscript.

+## Mathematical Notation

+$`\epsilon_\delta`$
+**Global Output Scaling Factor** — The primary scaling parameter (specified via `-scale` in `A15.py`) applied to map internal integer coordinates to output units.
+Determines the physical size represented by one unit of the 96-unit baseline dimension.
+Typically expressed as a fraction (e.g., $`1/64`$) or power of two (e.g., $`2^{-6}`$).

+$`\epsilon_N`$
+**Inherent Base Scale** — The minimum scaling factor, expressible as a power of two ($`1/2^N`$), required to represent the internal integer geometry exactly when mapped to a binary number system.
+Inferred by analyzing the generated structure’s geometric requirements relative to the 96-unit baseline dimension.

+$`\epsilon_\Delta`$
+**Stability Difference** — Measures the mismatch between
+$`\epsilon_\delta`$ and $`\epsilon_N`$.
+When $`\epsilon_\Delta = 0`$,
+the scaling is stable, meaning the output coordinates can be represented exactly in binary floating-point format relative to the internal grid.
+Calculated as the residual after subtracting the nearest integer multiple of $`\epsilon_N`$ from $`\epsilon_\delta`$.

+$`N_1`$
+**Basic Unit Width** — The physical dimension corresponding to the 96-unit effective lattice baseline at the chosen output scale
+$`\epsilon_\delta`$.
+Calculated as $`96 \times \epsilon_\delta`$.
+For
+the recommended scale of $`\epsilon_\delta = 2^{-6}`$, this yields
+$`N_1 = 96 \times 2^{-6} = 96/64 = 1.5`$ (typically measured in
+millimeters for human-scale applications).

+ULP
+**Unit of Least Precision** — The smallest coordinate difference or spatial distance along a principal axis that can be exactly resolved by the quantization scheme at a specific scale $`\epsilon_\delta`$.
+Equal to the chosen output scale factor, $`\epsilon_\delta`$.

+## Technical Terminology

+A15
+The crystallographic designation for the $`\beta`$–$`W`$ structure with space group $`Pm\bar{3}n`$ (No. 223), characterized by high coordination and near-icosahedral local ordering.
+Named according to the Strukturbericht notation system used in crystallography.

+$`\beta`$–$`W`$
+Beta-tungsten, the metallurgical name for the A15 crystal structure, originally observed in tungsten but subsequently found in various intermetallic compounds with the general formula A$`_3`$B.

+C12
+12-coordinated sites within the A15 structure, occupying Wyckoff position 2a, comprising 25% of the basis sites.
+The local environment around these sites resembles a pyritohedron.

+C14
+14-coordinated sites within the A15 structure, occupying Wyckoff position 6d, comprising 75% of the basis sites.
+The local environment around these sites resembles a tetradecahedron.

+Determinism
+Guarantee that identical operations produce bit-identical results across different computing environments, regardless of hardware architecture, operating system, or compiler optimizations.

+Isotropy
+Uniformity of properties across different directions, indicating how "fair" or unbiased a spatial representation is.
+Higher isotropy means minimal directional artifacts or biases.

+Lattice
+A periodic arrangement of points in space, defined by translational symmetry.
+In crystallography, a lattice is characterized by its Bravais type and basis vectors.

+$`Pm\bar{3}n`$
+Hermann-Mauguin notation for the space group (No. 223) of the A15 structure, describing its complete symmetry operations.
+The notation
+indicates: P (primitive unit cell), m (mirror plane), $`\bar{3}`$ (3-fold rotoinversion axis), n (glide plane).

+Quantization
+The process of mapping continuous coordinates to discrete A15 lattice identifiers.
+This transformation discretizes space according to the chosen partitioning method (WPH or TSP) and scaling factor.

+$`T_h`$
+Point group symmetry ($`m\bar{3}`$, order 24) describing the local symmetry around sites in the A15 structure.
+This group is a maximal subgroup common to both cubic symmetry ($`O_h`$) and icosahedral symmetry ($`I_h`$), enabling the structure’s high local isotropy within a periodic lattice.

+TSP
+Tetrastix Prism, a simplified partitioning method using axis-aligned planar faces to divide space into cubic blocks centered on A15 lattice sites.
+Offers computational efficiency at some cost to isotropy.

+WPH
+Weaire-Phelan Honeycomb, a partitioning method using two distinct polyhedra (pyritohedra and tetradecahedra) in a 1:3 ratio, corresponding to the Voronoi decomposition of A15 lattice points.
+Provides high isotropy but with more complex cell boundaries.

+Wyckoff Position
+Standardized designation for sets of equivalent points within a crystal structure, identified by multiplicity and site symmetry.
+Named after Ralph W.G.
+Wyckoff, who systematized the classification of crystal structures.

+96-Unit Baseline
+The fundamental period or effective unit dimension of the comprehensive internal integer grid required to represent the complete A15 structure without loss of precision.
+Derived as $`4 \times 24`$ to accommodate basis site offsets of $`1/4`$ within the lattice spacing factor of
+$`24`$.

+## Implementation Parameters in `A15.py`

+`prescale`
+Internal integer multiplier applied to shape primitives, establishing primitive resolution (defaults: 20 for WPH, 24 for TSP).
+Converts base fractional coordinates to integer vertices relative to shape center.

+`rescale`
+Optional power-of-two scaling applied before generation, adjusting size relative to the 96-unit baseline.
+Specified via `-rescale` flag or implicitly through ‘+/-’ suffixes appended to shape names (e.g., `pyritohedra++` implies a rescale factor of $`2^2=4`$).

+`scale`
+Equivalent to $`\epsilon_\delta`$, the final global scaling factor applied after generation to map internal integers to output units.
+Specified via the `-scale=<value>` command-line option.

+`n`
+Controls lattice extent: integer specifies cuboid dimensions (number of lattice cells along each axis); float specifies spherical radius cutoff based on lattice vector magnitude relative to the origin.

+`-bars`
+Visualization option enabling histogram analysis of floating-point denominators to validate numerical stability.
+The resulting histogram pattern directly indicates the stability regime ($`\epsilon_\Delta = 0`$ or $`\epsilon_\Delta \neq 0`$).

+`-stix`
+Configuration option activating the TSP partitioning method instead of the default WPH geometry.
+Trades some isotropy for computational efficiency in point-in-cell tests.

+`-pop`
+Option to display the visualization in a pop-up window.
+Can be specified as `-pop` or with a specific command like `-pop=open`.

+`-savefig`
+Option to save the visualization to a file.
+Default filename is `savefig.png` unless specified otherwise.

+## Integration Strategies

+Dual-Representation
+Integration approach maintaining two parallel coordinate
+representations: native engine coordinates (typically floats) for internal processing and A15 identifiers for network transmission and verification.
+Minimizes integration complexity while providing bandwidth and determinism benefits at interface boundaries.

+Middleware
+Integration approach implementing a translation layer between an existing engine and A15 encoding.
+Transparently converts coordinates without requiring significant engine modifications, facilitating incremental adoption.

+Native Implementation
+Integration approach building spatial data structures and physics directly on A15 identifiers, maximizing determinism throughout the entire pipeline.
+Requires more engineering investment but provides the strongest guarantees.

+Relative Addressing
+Technique using hierarchical A15 grids at different scales, with fine-grained coordinates defined relative to a parent object’s position.
+Enables efficient multi-scale representation while maintaining precision where needed.

+This glossary provides a reference for the specialized terms and mathematical notation used throughout the manuscript.
+For implementation details and additional technical specifications, refer to the `A15.py` reference implementation
+(<a href="#subsec-implementation-a15py" data-reference-type="ref+Label"
+data-reference="subsec-implementation-a15py">2.6</a>) and the
+supplementary information
+(<a href="#sec-supplementary" data-reference-type="ref+Label"
+data-reference="sec-supplementary">6</a>).

 # Supplementary Information